-H450 is suitable for all types of functional and decorative stoneware.
-Unlike our other high temperature buff stonewares, this material contains no mineral sand, it is completely smooth.
-Where ever possible Plainsman native material H450 is preferable to more expensive white stonewares made from industrial minerals.
+H450 is suitable for many types of functional and decorative stoneware.
+Unlike our other high temperature buff stonewares, this material contains no fine sand, it is completely smooth.
+Where ever possible H450 is preferable H550, H435 and other more expensive white stonewares or porcelains.

 H450 has the dry strength and working character of a classic Plainsman native body and will stand up to product handling during manufacture very well.
 Even though H450 is smooth to the touch it still has a good distribution of particle sizes in the plus 325 mesh range (it draws from the illite, ball clay and kaolinite mineral families).
 As with any Plainsman native body, H450 has a higher dry shrinkage to plasticity ratio than most refined bodies and anyone who is used to using our bodies is aware of the care and attention to drying needed in making larger pieces, especially flat plates and shallow bowls.

 H450 has a higher porosity that H550 because it utilizes a larger amount of Idaho kaolin than any other body we make (it also contains some fine refined silica powder).
-Buff bodies made from Plainsman native materials exhibit attractive grey-to-buff variegations at a porosity threshold around 2%.
-This is higher than H550 which normally fires a solid grey at about 1.6-1.8% porosity at cone 10R.
-Thus H450 does not fire quite as strong as H550, but for many it is a better compromise between fired maturity, esthetics and working properties.
+Buff bodies made from Plainsman native materials exhibit attractive grey-to-buff variegations at a porosity threshold around 2% (H550 normally fires a solid grey at about 1.6-1.8% porosity at cone 10R).
+Thus H450 does not fire quite as strong as H550, but for many it is a better compromise between fired maturity, resistance to fired warping, aesthetics and working properties.

 H450 is the cleanest burning native material we make.
 In oxidation H450 burns to a much lighter grey buff than it does in reduction.
 It will display color variegation in most reduction kilns fired below cone 11.
 The nature of the variegation relates to radiation of vitreous darker grey color from points where fluxing begins.
 As firing proceeds these darker grey areas invade the entire buff-colored surface.

-Since H450 contains some free silica, some care is required when heating and cooling it through quartz inversion temperatures, especially if ware is being refired.
+Since H450 contains some free quartz, some care is required when heating and cooling it through quartz inversion temperatures, especially if ware is being refired.

 Drying Shrinkage: 6.3-6.8% Water Content: 22.0-23.5% Drying Factor: C120